coneco-lab/git-tutorial/tutorial.md

 [Cloning a remote](https://github.com/user-attachments/assets/32b0ceea-db2f-4e06-9f4f-de335327f940)

 ### :couple: Collaborating 3: Syncing Forks and Pull Requests
 By default, any change applied to the upstream does not affect its forks.
 However, GitHub constantly keeps track of all the changes made to the upstream and its forks, compares their version histories to see if they align, and warns users if they do not.
 For example, changes in the upstream are signalled  by a message that appears on top of any fork and says `This branch is <number> commits behind <name of the upstream>`.
-This is shown in the screenshot below,, where my fork of MNE-Python is 1 commit behind of the upstream, which is `mne-tools/mne-python:main` (that is, the `main` branch of repository `mne-python` by user `mne-tools`):
+This is shown in the screenshot below, where my fork of MNE-Python is 1 commit behind of upstream `mne-tools/mne-python:main` (that is, the `main` branch of repository `mne-python` by user `mne-tools`):

 ![sync-fork](./files/github-sync-fork.png)